 This page is known as: www.birmingham.gov.uk/grammar-schools

-For entry to selective schools in September 2013 only those children born between, 1 September 2001 – 31 August 2002 are eligible to take the optional selective tests.
+For entry to selective schools in September 2014 only those children born between 1 September 2002 and 31 August 2003 are eligible to take the optional selective tests.

-If you wish your child to be entered for a selective test, you should discuss this with your child’s Head Teacher first.
-Within Birmingham there are two optional selective tests that your child can sit.
-Selective tests are held for places at one of the grammar schools within the ‘Consortium of Grammar Schools in Birmingham’ and there is also a separate test for places at Handsworth Grammar School (Boys).
+If you wish your child to be entered for a selective test, you should discuss this with your child’s Headteacher first.
+Within Birmingham there is one selective test your child can sit.
+Selective tests are held for places at one of the grammar schools within The Grammar Schools in Birmingham.

 In addition, you may also wish your child to sit selective tests for schools outside Birmingham.
-Please note that other Local Authorities have different closing dates and admission arrangements and you are advised to contact them for further information (see Appendix 3 for contact details).
+Please note that other Local Authorities have different closing dates and admission arrangements and you are advised to contact them for further information.

-The following grammar schools are within the Consortium of Grammar Schools in Birmingham:
+The following grammar schools are within The Grammar Schools in Birmingham:

 • Bishop Vesey’s Grammar School for Boys